timschneiderxyz/dotfiles/PowerShell Profile/README.md

 ## **Installation**

-Before the installation we have to set our PowerShell execution policy to make use of Scripts.
+Before the installation we have to set our PowerShell execution policy to make use of scripts.
-To do this, enter the following command into your PowerShell:
+To do this, open your PowerShell as an administrator and enter the following command:

 ````PowerShell
   Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Force
 ````

-Now there are four ways to install this profile:
+Now there are four ways to install the profile:

 ### For current User and Shell